Who can you call for more info?

 “I have noticed a great improvement in the way my son and I communicate.
 I have practiced more of the ‘touching communication’ and have noticed that I get more unsolicited hugs and ‘I love yous’, which in turn he gets more as well.” ~ The Dalles parent

-Children in the Middle: Parenting Through Divorce or Separation
+Children in Between: Parenting Through Divorce or Separation

 How do we know that our work with parents is effective?
 We measure a few key indicators, like whether we’re seeing parents often enough, and how often parents are reading to their children.
 Then we compile the results into a statistical report and send it off to our funders, so they know we’re getting the results they were hoping for.